 Well right on cue, NASA / JPL scientists came up with a model studying Antarctic ice sheets that include some of the above: They “ included solid Earth processes — such as the elastic rebound of the bedrock under the ice, and the impact of changes in sea level very close to the ice sheet”.
 And they “ estimated that projections for the next 100 years are within about 1% of previous projections for that same time period. ” So statistically no significant change then.
 Whew!

 Five years ago in Anthropocene Review, I wrote “map stories provide dynamic visualisations and broaden factually based public understanding”.
 Posting a couple of years ago on flood data interpretation further showed how complex an area this is, as is anything around climate change, as said recently on Medium here.
 All of these are, however, based on relatively simple maps that can be derived by you, concerned citizens, to help you sort fact from fiction.
-And the story map above shows a reasonable 2 m. sea level rise N of Cambridge UK, OS Open Data derived model (top) and CoastalDEM90 (bottom).
+And the story map above shows a reasonable 2 m. sea level rise immediately north of Cambridge UK, with CoastalDEM atop and OS Open Data at bottom.

 Following ye olde “think globally, act locally”, in addition to contributing maps above, I’m blending such concerns in my Cottenham Open village outreach project with Terry Jackson, and will cooperate with local initiatives such as Cambridgeshire Climate Emergency.
 Do seek out your local initiatives to address sustainability, community engagement, simple living etc.